top of page

 October 10:

-• The unveiling of an historic marker at The Symons Building, at the corner of Howard and Sprague.
+9:30 am: The unveiling of an historic marker at The Symons Building, at the corner of Howard and Sprague.
 The Symons played a big role in the earliest days of radio.
-Bing was known to have performed live on radio broadcast from the 2nd floor of the Symons Building.
+Bing was known to have performed live on radio, broadcast from the 2nd floor of the Symons Building.

-• Spokane Mayor Lisa Brown will read a proclamation designating the day as "Bing's Day".
-Mayor Brown will also unveil new signage designating a section of West Sprague as "Historic Bing Crosby Way".
+10:30 am: Bing's daughter Mary Crosby and her family will join Spokane Mayor Lisa Brown as she proclaims Oct 10 as "Bing's Day".
+Mayor Brown will also unveil new signage designating a section of West Sprague as "Honorary Bing Crosby Way".

 October 11: